-Opioid withdrawals are not usually life-threatening, but result in anxiety, general aches and pains, diarrhea, and vomiting.
+Opioid withdrawals are not usually life-threatening but may result in anxiety, general aches and pains, diarrhea, and vomiting.

 Cocaine is a nervous system stimulant.
-It’s withdrawal effects are the opposite, and include irritability, fatigue, and lack of energy.
-Withdrawal is not typically deadly, but like other substance, extreme depression and suicidal thoughts may occur.
+It’s withdrawal effects are the opposite and include irritability, fatigue, and lack of energy.
+Withdrawal is not typically deadly, but like other substances, extreme depression and suicidal thoughts may occur.

 Amphetamines include both prescription drugs, such as Adderall or Ritalin, or methamphetamine.
-Adderall and Ritalin are indicated to treat ADHD, but are often used a recreational manner to increase alertness and energy.
+Adderall and Ritalin are indicated to treat ADHD but are often used in a recreational manner to increase alertness and energy.
 Withdrawal effects are similar to those of cocaine.